 Garden bores are an important water supply for many households to irrigate small gardens.
-They help to reduce the demand for highly treated scheme water and, when used responsibly, they can help distribute the take of groundwater to reduce impacts on water levels.
-However, there are now a lot of bores and they are not always used sparingly.
+They help to reduce the demand for drinking water from the scheme and, when used responsibly, they can help distribute the take of groundwater to reduce impacts on water levels.
 Just as we use water inside the home wisely, groundwater should also be used wisely to conserve it for future generations.